privacyguides/privacyguides.org/docs/email.en.md

     ![Mail-in-a-Box logo](assets/img/email/mail-in-a-box.svg){ align=right }

     **[Mail-in-a-Box](https://mailinabox.email)** is an automated setup script for deploying a mail server on Ubuntu.
-Its goal is to make it easier for users to set up their own mail server.
+Its goal is to make it easier for people to set up their own mail server.

 !!! recommendation